scanner-research/scannertools/doc/index.rst

-.. tixelbox documentation master file, created by sphinx-quickstart on Sun Apr  1 22:41:48 2018.
+.. scannertools documentation master file, created by sphinx-quickstart on Sun Apr  1 22:41:48 2018.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.